claesenm/optunity/docs/user/installation.rst

 .. _install-matlab:

-Setting up Optunity for MATLAB
+Installing Optunity for MATLAB
 -------------------------------

-Setting up Optunity for MATLAB is trivial.
+Installing Optunity for MATLAB is trivial.
 It only requires you to add `<optunity>/wrappers/matlab/` to your path.

 .. _install-r:

-Setting up Optunity for R
+Installing Optunity for R
 --------------------------

 TODO

 .. _install-java:

-Setting up Optunity for Java
+Installing Optunity for Java
 -----------------------------

 Optunity is available for Java through Jython (v2.7+).
 To use Optunity via Jython the Python package must be installed first (see above).